griptape-ai/griptape-docs/docs/contributing.md

 Follow the typical PR process to contribute changes.

-- create a feature branch
+- Create a feature branch.
-- commmit changes
+- Commit changes.
-- submit PR
+- Submit a PR.